jhrcook/statistical-rethinking/ch13_adventures-in-covariance.md

 > : There were 559 divergent iterations during sampling.
 Check the
 > chains (trace plots, n\_eff, Rhat) carefully to ensure they are valid.

-  - usee *non-centered parameterization* to help with potentially diverging chains
+  - use *non-centered parameterization* to help with potentially diverging chains
       - use an alternative parameterization of the model using `dmvnormNC()`